-When a problem arises, the Director will outline a set of strategies designed to help you fulfill departmental requirements.
-If the above-mentioned strategies are not met by the end of the next teaching quarter, it is the department policy for the Instructor to receive a letter from the EWP Director detailing requirements that must be met for the Instructor to continue the TAship.
+If you have questions about these policies or find yourself unable to comply with any of these policies, please notify the Director of the EWP, Candice Rai, email@example.com.
+The Director will collaborate with you on a set of strategies designed to help you fulfill departmental requirements.
+If the above-mentioned strategies are not met by the end of the next teaching quarter, it is the department policy for the Instructor to receive a letter from the EWP Director detailing requirements that must be met for the Instructor to continue their appointment.

 1. MATERIALS TO BE PROVIDED TO THE DEPARTMENT

 You are responsible for providing the following materials to the EWP Office (Padelford A-11) or the English Department (Padelford A-101) at the following times:

 - Before each quarter, you must provide your office hours to the department.
 (Forms are distributed to department mailboxes and should be returned to the main department office, Padelford A-101.)